tarsusi/learning-notes/Javascript/YDKJS/ydkjs.md

 - Another reason block-scoping is useful relates to closure and garbage collection to reclaim memory.

 - Compilation phase and execution phase

+- Closure is when a function is able to remember and access its lexical scope event when that function is executing outside its lexical scope.

+- IIFE creates scope by declaring a function and immediately executing it.

+- `Lexical scope`(also called Static scope) is write-time, whereas `dynamic scope`(and **this!**) are runtime. `Lexical scope` cares where a function declared, but `dynamic scope` cares where a function was called from.